 How To Cut Paracord Without A Knife

 Did you know that cutting paracord without using a knife is possible?
-Today, you’re going to learn an awesome paracord trick that can be very useful in situations!
+Today, you’re going to learn an awesome paracord trick that can be very useful in survival situations!

 While it’s always a good idea to have a knife on hand, sometimes when things go wrong, they go very wrong.
 So what do you do if you need to cut some paracord and don’t have a knife?
 Check out this tutorial to find out!